-WITH A FIRE blazing in the hearth, we sit around Otahuma Lodge's massive dining-room table discussing the day's activities and past travels.
+WITH A FIRE blazing in the hearth, we sit around Otahuna Lodge's massive dining-room table discussing the day's activities and past travels.
 This room has hosted countless such conversations since 1895, when Sir Heaton Rhodes, a member of New Zealand's Parliament, built the sprawling Queen Anne-style structure, the largest residence in New Zealand at the time.
-For 60 years, Rhodes-a gentleman farmer not only raised sheep and cattle on his 5,000-acre property (which has since been reduced to 30 acres), but he also made Otahuna's half-acre organic garden, and the quince in the adjoining orchard.
+For 60 years, Rhodes-a gentleman farmernot only raised sheep and cattle on his 5,000-acre property (which has since been reduced to 30 acres), but he also made Otahuna's half-acre organic garden, and the quince in the adjoining orchard.

-"The produce in the garden keeps me inspired," says McIntyre."When you go down to the garden and find something beautiful, you want to showcase it to the guests."
+"The produce in the garden keeps me inspired," says McIntyre, "When you go down to the garden and find something beautiful, you want to showcase it to the guests."
 Otahuna's bounty includes 95 vegetable varieties, 25 kinds of fruit, and 20 different herbs.
 Among the property's unexpected culinary treasures are porcini mushrooms, which grow on the roots of two stately English oaks.
-The gardener says that it a social hub of the Canterbury region of South Island.
+The gardener says that the spores were on the roots when the trees were transplanted from England a century ago.